MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-drop-shipment.md

 ## <a name="to-create-multiple-purchase-orders-for-drop-shipments"></a>To create multiple purchase orders for drop shipments

-You can also use the requisition worksheet to create the purchase order for the supplier.
+You can also use the requisition worksheet to create the purchase order for the vendor.

 The advantage of using the requisition worksheet is that it can create purchase orders for all outstanding drop shipments.
 That means you won't have to create each one individually.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Requisition Worksheets**, and then choose the related link.
 2. Choose the **Drop Shipments** action, and then choose the **Get Sales Order** action.
 3. Choose the **OK** button.
-4. Review the purchase order lines, and in the **Supplier No.** field, select supplier that supplies required goods.
+4. Review the purchase order lines, and in the **Supplier No.** field, select vendor that supplies required goods.
 5. Choose the **Carry Out Action Message** action to convert reviewed lines to a purchase order.

 ## <a name="to-view-the-linked-purchase-order-from-the-sales-order"></a>To view the linked purchase order from the sales order